For a company

 Information relating to the name, first names, month and year of birth, country of residence, nationality of the beneficial owner and the nature and extent of its beneficial interests in the company are publicly available.

-Germany Shareholder/s of a GmbH must be disclosed in a shareholders’ list in the commercial register, which is to be updated upon each change of shareholdings.
-Ultimate beneficial owners having a stake of at least 25% have to be disclosed in the transparency register due to Money Laundering Law.
+Germany Shareholder/s of a GmbH (legal owners) are disclosed in a shareholders' list in the German commercial register, which is to be updated upon each change of shareholdings.
+Other options without direct shareholdings are feasible.
+Ultimate beneficial owners having a stake of at least 25% in the share capital or voting rights have to be disclosed in the German transparency register due to mandatory Money Laundering Law.

 Hong Kong Shareholders of a limited company must be disclosed to the Companies Registry.
-Every private company is required to keep and maintain a register of its shareholders and significant controller (being a person holds, directly or indirectly, more than 25% of the issued shares or voting rights in the company, or has the right to appoint or remove a majority of the board of directors of the company or exercise significant influence) at the company’s registered office address or a place in Hong Kong.
+Every private company, except a registered non-Hong Kong company, is required to keep and maintain a register of its shareholders and significant controller (being a person holds, directly or indirectly, more than 25% of the issued shares or voting rights in the company, or has the right to appoint or remove a majority of the board of directors of the company or exercise significant influence) at the company's registered office address or a place in Hong Kong.

 The hereby collected data on the beneficial owners will then be forwarded to the Transparency Register - which started operating in May 2021 and is updated by the account-holding banks.
 The Transparency Register contains the beneficial owner's first and last name, first and last name at the time of birth, date and place of birth, nationality, address or residence and the nature and extent of the economic interest.
 It is a tool to allow European citizens to see what interests are being represented at Union level and on whose behalf, as well as the financial and human resources dedicated to these activities.